A reverse ergodic theorem for inhomogeneous killed Markov chains and application to a new uniqueness result for reflecting diffusions: Existence and uniqueness for reflecting diffusions in a domain with one singular point

-Moreover, it can be easily checked, in the same way as in Remark \ref{re:clmpcont}, that all solutions to the controlled martingale problem for $(\frac 12\Delta ,{\cal K},B,\bar{\Xi })$ are continuous and that Lemma \ref{th:takeoff}, Remark \ref{re:cmpcont} and Lemma \ref{th:occtime} carry over to the present context (Note that Lemma 3.4 of \cite{CK19} holds in non compact state spaces as well.)
-Therefore every natural solution of the constrained martingale problem for $(\frac 12\Delta ,{\cal K},B,\bar{ \Xi })$ is a solution of the submartingale problem for $(\frac 12\Delta ,{\cal K},\bar {g}\cdot\nabla ,\partial {\cal K})$ that spends zero time at the origin. \end{proof}
+Lemma 3.1 in \cite{CK19} holds for non compact state spaces as well, provided $f$ and $Af$ in its statement are bounded, and Lemma \ref{th:cone-bdryfunc} ensures that its assumptions are verified.
+In addition Lemma \ref{th:takeoff} carries over to the present context.
+Therefore, by Corollary 4.12 a) of \cite{CK19}, for each $\nu\in {\cal P}(\overline {{\cal K}})$ there exists a strong Markov, natural solution of the constrained martingale problem for $(\frac 12\Delta ,{\cal K},B,\bar{\Xi })$ with initial distribution $\nu$.
+Moreover, it can be easily checked, in the same way as in Remark \ref{re:clmpcont}, that all solutions to the controlled martingale problem for $(\frac 12\Delta ,{\cal K},B,\bar{\Xi })$ are continuous and that Remark \ref{re:cmpcont} and Lemma \ref{th:occtime} carry over to the present context.
+Thus every natural solution of the constrained martingale problem for $(\frac 12\Delta ,{\cal K},B,\bar{ \Xi })$ is a solution of the submartingale problem for $(\frac 12\Delta ,{\cal K},\bar {g}\cdot\nabla ,\partial {\cal K})$ that spends zero time at the origin, hence there is only one solution, $X$.